hdl-registers/hdl-registers/doc/sphinx/rst/field/field_integer.rst

 Usage in TOML
 -------------

-The TOML file below shows how to set up a register with two integer fields.
+The TOML file below shows how to set up a register with three integer fields.
 See comments for rules about the different properties.

 .. literalinclude:: toml/field_integer.toml